 The main strategy used with the MACD is a crossover, when the faster moving average crosses above or below the slower moving average.
 When the faster line crosses over the slower one, the fast EMA diverges and signals that a new trend has formed.
 As a trend forms, we should look for large bars in the histogram which generally indicate that the trend is strong.

-The chart below illustrates how the MACD can be used in your trading.
+The chart below illustrates how to use the MACD to trade cryptocurrencies like bitcoin.

-On August 20th, there was an upward crossover of the MACD suggesting that an upward trend is likely to form.
-At the time of the crossover, bitcoin was at a price of $9,576.
-After the crossover, the MACD started to trend up and the size of histogram bars increased as well.
-The price of bitcoin eventually reached a high of $10,832 on September 3rd.
+On August 20, there was an upward crossover of the MACD suggesting that an upward trend is likely to form.
+At the time of the crossover, the price of bitcoin was at $9,576.
+After the crossover, the MACD started to trend up and the size of histogram bars increased as well suggesting momentum in the upward move was increasing.

-On September 5th, a downward crossover of the MACD occurred which would have specified to exit the long position and/or enter a short position.
+On September 5, a downward crossover of the MACD occurred which would have specified to exit the long position and/or to enter a short position.
 The price increased in the trading sessions that followed but eventually started to fall from $10,900 to $9,945.

 The drawback of the MACD indicator is that divergences are not able to predict every reversal.
 Often, you may see a crossover in the MACD and take a position but it turns out to be a fake signal or false positive.
 Given MACD is a lagging indicator, it may take several signals before you catch a move with strong momentum.